shuxiao9058/tesseract-vs2012/README.md

 tesseract-vs2012
 ================

-Tesseract OCR engine and dependencies with VS 2012 support, both 64 and 32 bit.
+Tesseract OCR engine dependencies with VS 2013 support, both 64 and 32 bit.

-This repository contains the from Google's [Tesseract OCR project](https://code.google.com/p/tesseract-ocr/) for tesseract 3.02 and leptonica 1.68, along with dependencies for everything but GIF support.
+This repository contains the dependencies for Google's [Tesseract OCR project](https://code.google.com/p/tesseract-ocr/) for tesseract 3.03 and leptonica 1.70, along with dependencies for everything but GIF support.

 What is not included is the VS 2008 build system.

-Currently only liblept168.dll, libtesseract302.dll and tesseract.exe are built.
-You'll need to use the original distribution for training purposes.
+### Build Instructions

+1. Open VS 2013 Developer Command Prompt and change the directory to this repository.
+2. Execute the following command ``msbuild build.proj``

+The build libraries and headers will be copied to ``~\release`` when done.